Financial Support and Health Insurance

 What is the annual stipend for graduate students?

 All graduate students in good standing are supported through either research or teaching assistantships for the duration of their program.
-Stipends for this academic year are $25,000.
+Assistantships for this academic year are $25,000.
+See Financial Information for more information.

 Do chemistry and biochemistry graduate students have to pay tuition at BYU?